The British love of messing about in boats takes on a whole new dimension at the Llangollen canal in North Wales.

-The stone and cast iron Pontcysyllte Aqueduct took 10 years to design, build and test – from 1795 to 1805.
-It finally opened on 17th November 1805 after 6 months of testing to make sure there were no leaks!
+The stone and cast iron Pontcysyllte Aqueduct took 10 years to design, build and test – from 1795 – it finally opened on 17th November 1805 after 6 months of testing to make sure there were no leaks!

-Pontcysyllte Aqueduct was designed to carry the newly constructed Llangollen canal over the River Dee, providing a navigable connection between England and Wales, and connecting the rivers Severn, Dee, and Mersey.
+Pontcysyllte Aqueduct was designed to carry the Llangollen Canal over the River Dee, connecting England and Wales, and the rivers Severn, Dee, and Mersey.

 Who Built the Aqueduct?